Top 5 Summer Safety Tips for Families

 Whether you are in your pool at home or out on the beach with friends, it is important to constantly keep an eye on young children.
 If they are still learning how to swim, life jackets and flotation devices can be essential to avoiding accidents.
 In the case that an accident does occur, be sure to keep a first aid kit and scissors on hand so that you are prepared to handle it.
 Summer safety tips such as these can help you and your family avoid dangerous situations while still having fun.

 While being outside in the sun may be fun, it is important to keep you and your family protected from burns and other injuries caused by too much sun exposure.
 Whether you are playing in the yard with the kids or vacationing on the beach, sunscreen is essential to preventing painful burns for yourself and your kids.
 Cloudy days can be deceiving, as sunburns are still possible even when the sun appears to not be out, as UV rays can penetrate through the clouds.
 To maintain effectiveness, be sure to reapply every two hours or after being in the water or sweating.

 If you are looking for an additional layer of protection, umbrellas are also a convenient and useful tool to block those rays.
 For children under the age of one, limit sun exposure as much as possible, and keep them covered in lightweight clothing.
 The combination of sun exposure and the summer heat can also cause other heat-related illnesses for people of all ages, not just children.
 Stay protected so that no one misses out on the summer fun.

-With these tips, no one’s summer has to be ruined by an avoidable accident.
+With these summer safety tips, no one’s summer has to be ruined by an avoidable accident.
 At Coggin Security, we are here to help you explore custom security solutions to ensure that you and your family have the best and safest summer yet.
+Contact us today.